-- Centre-based applicants: Up to \$350,000 per 20 child care spaces created - Home child care applicants: Up to \$1,200 per CWELCC space created, to a maximum of \$7,200 per provider
+Eligible centre-based applicants will be able to receive a grant of up to a cap of \$350,000 for every 20 child care spaces created.
+Licensed home child care applicants will be able to receive grants of up to \$1,200 per CWELCC space created, to a maximum of \$7,200 per provider.